Using metadata to classify policies

 Along with search, managed metadata is a service in SharePoint that operates at the organization level to allow for comprehensive classification and tagging of enterprise content.
 As metadata is managed at the organization level, far greater governance and control can be utilized.
-When used with Search managed metadata is extremely powerful as it’s entirely possible to return documents and web pages that are tagged with a metadata term regardless of location and type.
+When used with Search, managed metadata is extremely powerful.
+It is possible to return documents and web pages tagged with a metadata term regardless of location and type.
 For example, a user could use Search to return all documents containing the words ‘Adequate Procedures’ that have been tagged as ‘Bribery Act’.
 This could then return contracts, policies, corporate letters, emails, newsletters, web pages or even pictures.

 Configuration of Managed Metadata

-The Managed Metadata Service in SharePoint allows a set of global terms to be configured in a hierarchy to be used throughout the farm.
-This has many advantages and uses beyond policies, but as we are specifically dealing with policies let see what it would look like.
+The Managed Metadata Service in SharePoint allows a set of global terms to be configured in a hierarchy.
+This can be used throughout the farm.
+There are many advantages and uses beyond policies, but because we are specifically dealing with policies, let’s see what it would look like.

 Once the category structure (TermSet) is agreed it can be imported (as a comma separated file) directly into the global metadata service as Term set.
-Once this is done, it is then available to be used as a way to categorize the policies, making them easier locate using search and library metadata navigation.
+Once this is done, it is then available to be used as a way to categorize the policies.
+As a result, policies will be easier locate using search and library metadata navigation.

-Obviously, to make a policy searchable by metadata it must be tagged and this is achieved by created a ‘metadata’ column in the library.
-The picture below illustrates how an ‘Email and Internet Usage Policy’ can be tagged as an IT department.
+Obviously, to make a policy searchable by metadata it must be tagged.
+This is achieved by creating a ‘metadata’ column in the library.
+The picture below illustrates how an ‘Email and Internet Usage Policy’ can be tagged to an IT department.

-As the policies are tagged with keywords and metadata, it’s now possible to conveniently browse them as show below.
+As the policies are tagged with keywords and metadata, it’s now possible to conveniently browse them as shown below.

-Causing only those documents that have been tagged with that category to be show:
+Causing only those documents that have been tagged with that category to be shown:

 Are your policies read on time and by the right people?